yendangn/Flutter-MVP-Demo/README.md

 # Flutter MVP demo

-Apply MVP to Fultter project.
+Apply MVP to Flutter project.

-To esay understand this project, you can visit my other project which talk about ListView on Flutter at here: https://github.com/yendangn/Flutter-Simple-ListView
+To easy understand this project, you can visit my other project first which talk about ListView on Flutter at here: https://github.com/yendangn/Flutter-Simple-ListView

 ## UI Overview